Relief Coverage – Part time/As Needed/On-call

 Salary and Benefits

-Please submit a cover letter and resume highlighting what experience, skills, and/or personal characteristics qualify you for this position.
-Send materials via SmartRecruiters: https://jobs.smartrecruiters.com/Amara1/743999692193460-emergency-sanctuary-therapeutic-childcare-specialist-full-time-
+Please submit a resume and cover letter highlighting what experience, skills, and/or personal characteristics qualify you for this position.
+Send materials via SmartRecruiters: https://jobs.smartrecruiters.com/Amara1/743999692193926-emergency-sanctuary-therapeutic-childcare-specialist-relief-coverage-

-Please indicate how you learned about this opening.
+Please indicate how you learned of this opening.
 No phone calls, please.
 Applications will be welcomed and reviewed until the position is filled.